-While competition can be delivered in an inclusive manner, over the years "belonging, being and becoming" physically educated has not always been achieved especially when it was poorly or insensitively taught.
+While competition can be delivered in an inclusive manner, over the years 'belonging, being and becoming' physically educated has not always been achieved especially when it was poorly or insensitively taught.
 The socio-cultural approach is opposite to the "body as object" philosophy, and subsequently, the behavioural approach in education.
-In simple terms, the socio-cultural approach in practice enables QPE and involves quality implementation by quality teachers.
+In simple terms, the socio-cultural approach in practice enables quality physical education (QPE) and involves quality implementation by quality teachers.